sephselga/assurity-api-automation-assignment/README.md

 - Submit a Pull Request:
   Push your branch to your forked repository and create a pull request to merge your changes into the main project.

-## License:

-This project is open-source and licensed under the MIT License.
-You are free to use, modify, and distribute the code according to the terms of the license.